wpjunior/openlanhouse/README.md

 # OpenLanhouse
 GNOME CyberCafé/Lanhouse Manager

 This project was written when I was a teenager, nowadays many of project dependencies may be incompatible.
+It's a project that used to acquire my first python and linux skills, cause that I started my carrer in compute field.

 ## Old Videos
 ### OpenLanhouse server